getoutreach/epf/README.md

 ### Loading Data

-The primary means of interacting with `epf` is through *session* instances.
+The primary means of interacting with `epf` is through a `session`.
 Epf automatically injects a primary session into all routes and controllers.
 To load data, you can use the `load` method on the session:

 ```
 App.PostRoute = Ember.Route.extend({

-  model: function() {
+  model: function(params) {
-    return this.session.load(App.Post, 1);
+    return this.session.load('post', params.post_id);
   }

 });